taw00/dashcore-rpm/README.md

 ---

-**Dash (Digital Cash)** is an open source peer-to-peer cryptocurrency with a strong focus on serving as a superior means of payment.
-Dash offers a form of money that is portable, inexpensive, divisible and incredibly fast.
+**Dash (Digital Cash)** is an open source peer-to-peer cryptocurrency with an emphasis on serving as an efficient platform for payments.
+Dash offers a form of money that is portable, inexpensive, divisible and fast.
 It can be spent securely both online and in person with minimal transaction fees.
-Dash offers instant transactions **(InstantSend)**, fungible transactions **(PrivateSend)**, and, as a network, is self-governing and self-funding.
-This decentralized governance and budgeting system makes is the first ever successful decentralized autonomous organization (DAO).
+Dash offers instant transactions **(InstantSend)**, private / more-fungible transactions **(PrivateSend)**, and operates a self-governing and self-funding model.
+This decentralized governance and budgeting system makes it the first ever successful decentralized autonomous organization (DAO).
 Dash is also a platform for innovative decentralized crypto-tech.

 Dash is open source and the name of the overarching project.
 Learn more at https://www.dash.org/